Killing Is My Business... and Business Is Good!: Background

-Dave Mustaine was the original lead guitarist for Metallica.
-However, due to drinking, substance abuse, violent behavior, and personality conflicts with bandmates James Hetfield and Lars Ulrich, Mustaine was eventually fired from Metallica.
+Originally, Dave Mustaine was the lead guitarist for Metallica.
+However, due to drinking, substance abuse, violent behavior, and personality conflicts with bandmates James Hetfield and Lars Ulrich, Mustaine was eventually fired from the band.
 Two months after being fired from Metallica, Mustaine met bassist David Ellefson and together they formed Megadeth in Los Angeles.
 Mustaine later recalled: "After getting fired from Metallica, all I remember is that I wanted blood.
 Theirs.
 I wanted to be faster and heavier than them."
 Fueled by the desire for revenge, Mustaine elevated the intensity of Megadeth's music in order to challenge his former band.
 He sped up existing songs such as "Mechanix", which Metallica's new line-up adapted into the slower paced "The Four Horsemen".
 Mustaine included his original version of the song on the album to "straighten Metallica up", as Metallica referred to Mustaine as a drunk, and said that he could not play guitar.

-After not being able to search for a vocalist for nearly six months, Mustaine decided to handle the vocal duties himself, while also serving as the band's primary lyricist, main songwriter, and co-lead and rhythm guitarist.
-Megadeth recorded a three-song demo tape early in 1984 titled Last Rites, engineered by Karat Faye, and released it on March 9, 1984.
+After going through multiple vocalists, including Lor Kane, Billy Bonds and John Cyriis, Mustaine decided to handle the vocal duties himself, while also serving as the band's primary lyricist, main songwriter, and co-lead and rhythm guitarist.
+Megadeth recorded a three-song demo tape early in 1984 titled "Last Rites", engineered by Karat Faye, and released it on March 9, 1984.
 On the strength of the demo, the band was asked to sign with the New York-based independent label Combat Records in November 1984.
-Early in 1985, Megadeth was given $8,000 by Combat to record and produce its debut album.
-However, this proved not to be enough, and the band was given a further $4,000.
+Early in 1985, Megadeth was given $8,000 ($23,323 in 2024) by Combat to record and produce its debut album.
+However, this proved not to be enough, and the band was given a further $4,000 ($11,661 in 2024).
 Instead, a majority of the budget was spent on drugs, alcohol, and food, prompting the group to fire the original producer, and produce the record themselves.
+Poland has disputed this account.
 The album was successfully recorded at the Indigo Ranch Studios, in Malibu, California.

-Release and promotion

-The album's artwork, featuring a plastic skull with tinfoil, was not intended to be the original artwork.
-Both Mustaine and Ellefson had many phone conversations with Combat Records to get the cover artwork properly reproduced from a sketch given to them by Mustaine of a picture of Megadeth mascot Vic Rattlehead on the cover.
-However the studio lost the artwork, and instead made their own improvised and low-budget replacement, with which Mustaine and the whole band were mortified.